night-fury-me/digital-alchemy/README.md

 ### Script Details

--   `download.py`: Downloads the dataset and converts it to an HDF5 file.
+-   `data/download.py`: Downloads the dataset and converts it to an HDF5 file.

--   `create-db.py`: Creates a database (.db) file from the HDF5 file.
+-   `data/create-db.py`: Creates a database (.db) file from the HDF5 file.

--   `prepare-dataset.sh`: Automates the execution of `download.py` and `create-db.py`.
+-   `data/prepare-dataset.sh`: Automates the execution of `download.py` and `create-db.py`.

 ---